 Some VAPT tools assess a complete IT system or network, while some carry out an assessment for a specific niche.
 There are VAPT tools for wi-fi network security testing as well as web application testing.
 Tools that execute this process are called VAPT tools.

-Here is our list of the best vulnerability assessment and penetration testing tools:
+Here is our list of the best VAPT tools:

 - Netsparker Security Scanner EDITOR’S CHOICE Automated vulnerability scanning and penetration testing tool available from the cloud or for installation on Windows.